Unique Things To Do in Denver This Weekend 10/16 - 10/20 - 303 Magazine

 Korn

-Help wrap up the final weeks of outdoor music with American nu metal band Korn.
+The Lowdown: Help wrap up the final weeks of outdoor music with American nu metal band Korn.
 They will be joined by special guests Gojira, a French heavy metal band and the Canadian heavy metal band Spiritbox.
+Buy tickets here

 The Fray

-The Fray consists of five musicians who grew up in Denver and played in a rock band as teens.
+When: Oct.
+17, 8 p.m.
+Where: Mission Ballroom, 4242 Wynkoop St., Denver, CO Cost: $54.59 The Lowdown: The Fray consists of five musicians who grew up in Denver and played in a rock band as teens.
 They are back at the Mission Ballroom.
 In September of 2024, the band released EP The Fray Is Back.
 Singer Rett Madison will open.
+Buy tickets here

 Chromeo and The Midnight

-Chromeo is a Canadian electro-funk duo joined by American synthwave band The Midnight for Chrome Nights North American Tour with opener Girl Ultra.
+The Lowdown: Chromeo is a Canadian electro-funk duo joined by American synthwave band The Midnight for Chrome Nights North American Tour with opener Girl Ultra.
 Chromeo’s latest release is from Oct.
 4, 2024, Adult Contemporary (Deluxe).
 Girl Ultra is a Mexican R&B artist.
+Buy tickets here

 TroyBoi